songroup/sonlab-website/team/index.md

 # Formal Researchers

-<p style="text-align:center">“Just as we dread parting when we meet, we believe that we’ll meet again when we part.”</p>
+<p style="text-align:center">“ Just as we dread parting when we meet, we believe that we’ll meet again when we part. ”</p>
 {% include list.html data="members" component="portrait" filters="role: ^(alum-)" %}